msft-mirror-aosp/platform.cts/libs/webkit-shared/README.md

 The activity invoker allows SDK runtime tests to initiate events in the activity driving the tests.

-Once you have added a new ActivityInvoker API, provide a wrapper API to SharedWebViewTestEnvironment to abstract these APIs away from test authors.
+Once you have added a new ActivityInvoker API, provide a wrapper API to WebViewTestEnvironment to abstract these APIs away from test authors.